fiirefly24/belajar-python/definition.md

     Function used in  a child class to call methods from a parent class (superclass).
 Allows you to extend the functionality of the inherited methods.
 ### Polymorphism
     The ability of different objects to be used interchangeably.
 It allows methods to behave differently based on the object calling them.
+#### Duck Typing
+    Type or class of an object is less important than the methods and properties that the object has.
+If an object can perform the required operations, it is considered suitable for use, regardless of its type.

 # ANY TIPS
 ## print(f{variable})